Managing My SolarMyGen through the Power Portal

 Always report your power outages or electric emergencies.
 Do not assume we know about your outage.
 Report outages via phone or through our website.

-Keep your contact information associated with your electric account up-to-date so United Power can reach you in the event of an outage or emergency.
+Keep your contact information associated with your electric account up to date so United Power can reach you in the event of an outage or emergency.

 Member Assistance Resources